 It’s quite brave of the film to begin with showing lions at their least sympathetic: as dangerous man-eaters.
 A native woman is by a river when a lion leaps at her – and we cut to the river flowing by and see first the woman’s torn clothes and then a load of blood in the water.
 It may make a few parents in today’s over-sensitive times concerned, but don’t worry, there aren’t any other human kill scenes though there are some later moments of peril, and the scene is essential to the film, because we are immediately made aware of how dangerous these creatures can be, and we have this awareness at the back of our minds when the cutesy stuff begins, which effectively tempers it.
 Anyway, we then meet Joy as she begins to narrate, and yes there is quite a bit of narration in this movie, and it’s a little annoying in a few moments, but generally it moves the story forward quite nicely.
 I don’t know if the real-life couple upon whom they’re based are similar, and their life probably wouldn’t have been so idyllic, but Joy and George are a great couple to spend time with and we quickly get an understanding of why they lead the lives that they do.
 The couple are childless, and Joy’s attachment to one of the three baby lionesses in the film is partly because she’s a partial substitute for a human baby, but I love the way that neither of this is actually stated in the film.
 A modern version would probably throw in some intense discussion about all this, just so that every single viewer gets the points rammed down their throats, but films back in the 1960’s were allowed to be more subtle.

 After shooting the male lion who killed the woman, George is forced to kill the mother too because she attacks them.
 Considering this, it’s perhaps small wonder that they adopt their three cubs.
 If you dislike animal films then you probably aren’t reading this review anyway, but if you do [I plead guilty, I enjoy – for example – Free Willy] then you will fall in love with these three adorable animals, in particular the runt Elsa, and even when she knocks down clothes lines and rips up cushions.
 And the Adamson’s also own a – well, it’s something called a rock hyrax which looks like a rodent but is actually more closely related to elephants – who has a taste for alcohol.
 But we are constantly made aware of what these cubs will eventually become.
 Kendall, a character who might very well have been turned into a villain if the film were more recent, asks when the cubs will “get around to eating people”.
-One of the cubs dies, then the Adamson’s reluctantly agree to have the other two shipped off to a zoo in Rotterdam – but George surprises his wife by leaving Elsa behind with them.
+The Adamson’s reluctantly agree to have the cubs shipped off to a zoo in Rotterdam – but George surprises his wife by leaving Elsa behind with them.
 The bond between Joy and Elsa remains, but after Elsa “playing” with some elephants creates some damage and another lion nearby is causing some havoc, even Joy realises that Elsa is too big and dangerous to remain with her.
 She refuses to let a zoo take her, so opts to do something that’s never been done before: to train a domesticated lion so it can go back into the wild.
 Will she succeed?
 Even if you haven’t seen the film before then you’ll probably know the answer, but it’s still pretty engaging.
 Joy almost seems mad at times when her methods put Elsa in great danger, while the last few scenes may very well bring on the tears if you’re the type who gets sentimental about animals, or – perhaps more universally – can relate to having to let go of something you love.

 Technically Born Free may seem occasionally a little sloppy to modern eyes.
 This lifelong Tarzan fan is well used to seeing animal stock footage that doesn’t quite match the main action, and integrating such shots was probably the only way they could do some of the scenes, but it may jar to some, as may some quick but noticeably speeded up shots.
 There are also two ludicrously bright sequences set supposedly at night but obviously shot during the day.
 The film is still an impressive achievement overall – the difficulty in staging some moments must have been huge.
 And I can’t imagine anybody – not just animal lovers – faulting the two main messages: that death and danger are part of the balance of nature, and that any living creature born free has the right to live free.
 As somebody who has grown to detest the idea of zoos in recent years unless it’s for conservational purposes and endangered species, I cannot commend more highly the way the film presents the latter point, without seeming to preach or ram it down your throat – yet making you totally aware of it.